MKV is a flexible container format. It can hold video, audio, subtitles, chapters, and metadata, but it is not itself a video codec.

 Why will my TV not play MKV?

-Your TV may not support the MKV container, or it may not support the specific video or audio codec inside the MKV file.
+Your TV may not support the MKV container, or it may support MKV but not the specific video codec, audio codec, subtitle format, resolution, or profile inside the file.